Wednesday, November 23, 2016

 Marist brothers

-Now I am not really sure which Wolseley we owned but I suspect that it was the Wolseley 6/110 also known as the Wolsely 300 in Denmark, as seen below:
+Now I am not really sure which Wolseley we owned, but I suspect that it was the Wolseley 6/110, also known as the Wolseley 300 in Denmark, as seen below:

-We made the right off Cape road and headed down what is now known as the William Motley Expressway.
-Now the Motley Expressway is quite steep as you come down the hill from Newton Park area.
-As you get further down, it evens out more somewhere between Lily street and Main street.
+We made the right off Cape Road and headed down what is now known as the William Motley Expressway.
+Now the Motley Expressway is quite steep as you come down the hill from the Newton Park area.
+As you get further down, it evens out more somewhere between Lily Street and Main Street.
 And it is what happened there that I remember and will remember till the day I die.

 I can still see it quite plainly.
 A black man was on the side of the road to the right ahead of us.
-He looked and started to step on to the road.
-My stepfather slowed down a bit, the man stepped back on the curb, we sped back up to our regular speed then he just for no reason jumped out in to the middle of the road.
-It was at that moment that time stood still, or slowed to a very small speed for me.
-The man hit the front of the car, I could see him slide up the front of the car and fly slow motion up into the air.
-Our car spun for what seemed like many minutes and we slid to a bumpy stop.
-I could see him land due to the fact the car had swung 180 degrees around.
+He looked and started to step onto the road.
+My stepfather slowed down a bit, the man stepped back on the curb, we sped back up to our regular speed, then he just for no reason, jumped out into the middle of the road.
+It was at that moment that time stood still, or slowed to a very low speed for me.
+The man hit the front of the car.
+I could see him slide up the front of the car and fly slow motion up into the air.
+Our car spun for what seemed like many minutes, and we slid to a bumpy stop.
+I could see him land due to the fact that the car had swung 180 degrees around.
 My youngest brother Barry was in the back seat screaming, “Daddy hit a native, Daddy hit a native.”
 Keep in mind the context of apartheid at the time.
 Native was a very nice description of a black man compared to the horrible labels white Afrikana’s gave the black man then.
 Apartheid was horrific.
-And at some future time I might write of my experiences of being an English boy in South Africa and not understanding why white Afrikana’s treated black people the way they did.
+And at some future time, I might write of my experiences of being an English boy in South Africa and not understanding why white Afrikana’s treated black people the way they did.
 But again, that is a story for another time.
-This story is about time, and to tell it I need to finish the story.
+This story is about time, and to tell it, I need to finish the story.

-Time stood still, even opening the door took time.
-Looking down I thought I was covered in oil, but it was blood looking dark under the amber street light.
-Slowly I turned, the man was in the road, his leg was hanging off.
+Time stood still; even opening the door took time.
+Looking down, I thought I was covered in oil, but it was blood, looking dark under the amber street light.
+Slowly, I turned.
+The man was in the road, and his leg was hanging off.
 I remember some neighbors coming over, wrapping his leg in newspapers till the ambulance came.
-Slowly things started to speed up to the passage of time as we know it.
+Slowly, things started to speed up with the passage of time as we know it.
 But time had surely almost stopped.
-Even now I can see his shoe flying over the car as if it hung in the air levitating in slow motion.
-Time had slowed to a halt during this and time had crept up to its regular speed after we stopped.
-Now this was not the first time this had happened to me, but it is the one I remember because indeed it was the one time that time as I knew it slowed down the most.
+Even now, I can see his shoe flying over the car as if it hung in the air, levitating in slow motion.
+Time had slowed to a halt during this, and time had crept up to its regular speed after we stopped.
+Now this was not the first time this had happened to me, but it is the one I remember because indeed it was the one time that time, as I knew it slowed down the most.
 And the one time a man may have died.
-The other times it slowed, but not so I could see every single thing and detail as if one minute was an hour.
+The other times it slowed, but not so that I could see every single thing and detail, as if one minute was an hour.

 This brings me to last week.
-Last week in Vegas I was driving down a back street called Shelbourne.
+Last week in Vegas, I was driving down a back street called Shelbourne.
 I stopped at a stop sign.
-There was a wall to my right and the stop was way too far back from the end of the wall.
+There was a wall to my right, and the stop was way too far back from the end of the wall.
 I could only see a small part down the road.
-I proceeded to cross Placid Street, because I had been looking mostly to my right I looked to my left, when I looked back to my right there was a blue Pathfinder just yards from me heading at my car full speed.
+I proceeded to cross Placid Street, because I had been looking mostly to my right.
+I looked to my left, and when I looked back to my right, there was a blue Pathfinder just yards from me heading at my car full speed.

-Again time slowed, not as much as that first time but enough for my brain to go into overdrive.
-I knew at that speed he was going to hit the front of my vehicle, and if he did I was going to probably die.
+Again, time slowed, not as much as that first time but enough for my brain to go into overdrive.
+I knew at that speed he was going to hit the front of my vehicle, and if he did, I would probably die.
 So instead of hitting the breaks I hit the gas.
 He slammed into the side panel between the front passenger and rear passenger doors.
 The strongest part of my car.
-Had I not reacted the way I did I would probably not be typing this right now.
-The pictures do not do justice to the damage on my vehicle.
+Had I not reacted the way I did, I would probably not be typing this right now.
+The pictures do not do justice to the damage to my vehicle.
 That side was pushed in at least a foot.
 But here is the interesting thing (other than both of us walking away from the wreck that is), I remember each and every thought that came to me as if it was happening in very slow time, I remember each and every detail, seeing his horrified face as he knew the inevitable was about to happen, seeing his licence plate coming at me and thinking about all those things and seeing him come towards me at first fast then in slow motion, enough to react that fast and make changes that saved my life.
-In this case, once the collision took place everything immediately went back to regular speed.
+In this case, once the collision took place, everything immediately went back to regular speed.

 There seems to be the following phenomena in these moments of extreme immediate danger: